A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: Experimental Evaluations

 \subsubsection{Diver Face Detection and Keypoints Regression}

-Since a major component of the proposed algorithm is diver face detection, we start by comparing the diver face detection performance of DATT-Net against the state-of-the-art (SOTA) face detection algorithm (RetinaFace~\cite{deng2020retinaface}).
-Specifically, we compute the average precision (AP) for IoU=$0.5$ and mean average precision (mAP) for IoU=[$0.5$:$0.05$:$0.95$].
-The results are presented in Table~\ref{tab:face_detect}.
-We can see that DATT-Net, regardless of the backbone network in use, achieves significantly better performance than RetinaFace.
-Even though RetinaFace uses additional five facial landmarks to robustly detect faces, it did not to detect underwater diver faces well.
-This might be due to divers wearing different types of scuba gear, as RetinaFace performed well for divers who did not wear masks, snorkels, or regulators (\eg wearing only a pair of goggles).
-Furthermore, it is also evident from the table that the use of the additional supervision in the form of geometric loss contributes to better diver face detection because the AP value decreases if geometric loss is excluded during the training of DATT-Net.
+Since a major component of the proposed framework is diver face detection, we start by comparing the diver face detection performance of DATT-Net against the State-Of-The-Art (SOTA) face detection algorithms. \textit{Metrics:} we compute the Average Precision (AP) for IoU=$0.5$ and Mean Average Precision (mAP) for IoU=[$0.5$:$0.05$:$0.95$].
+The results are presented in Table~\ref{tab:face_detect_kp}.
+From the table, it is evident that DATT-Net achieves significantly better performance than the SOTA methods, regardless of the backbone network.
+While we also considered LFFD~\cite{he2019lffd}, errors present in the available GitHub code prevented us from training the model for quantitative comparisons.
+Even though RetinaFace~\cite{deng2020retinaface} and BlazeFace~\cite{bazarevsky2019blazeface} use facial landmarks to robustly detect faces, their accuracy suffer on diver faces.
+This might be due to divers wearing different types of scuba gear because these methods worked well for divers who did not wear masks, snorkels, or regulators (\eg wearing only pairs of goggles).
+Furthermore, it is also evident from the table that the use of the additional supervision in the form of geometric loss contributes to better diver face detection because the AP value decreases when the geometric loss is excluded during training.
 DATT-Net achieves the best performance (AP=$91.75\%$, mAP=$72.56\%$) when ResNet-50 is used as the backbone network.

-To evaluate the performance of DATT-Net in predicting the $10$ facial keypoints on DATT test set, we compute the regression errors by comparing the predictions with the corresponding ground truth.
-Fig.~\ref{fig:kp_error} presents a bar plot showing the regression errors for all $10$ facial keypoints.
-From the figure, we notice that the regression errors are always less than $10\%$, with an average regression error of $5.7\%$.
-This infers that the keypoints regression loss and the geometric loss are enforcing DATT-Net to robustly regress the diver face keypoints.
+For the keypoints regression task, we are only able to evaluate the performance of DATT-Net models because we do not have ground truth values for BlazeFace and RetinaFace, whereas PyramidBox~\cite{tang2018pyramidbox} and DSFD~\cite{li2019dsfd} do not output facial keypoints. \textit{Metric:} we compute the Percentage of Correct Keypoints (PCK)~\cite{pishchulin2016deepcut} by measuring if the predicted keypoint and the ground truth are within a certain distance threshold.
+For our purpose, we set the threshold as $10\%$ of the mask width (distance between the keypoints \#4 and \#5).
+From Table~\ref{tab:face_detect_kp}, we see that DATT-Net with ResNet-50 backbone achieves the best PCK value of $86.21\%$.
+As before, we notice similar phenomenon where the PCK value decreases when the geometric loss is excluded.